Where are you located?

 I’ve never done aerials before.
 How do I start?

-Monarca in Flight offers introductory classes in all our aerial disciplines.
-If you’re pretty sure you know which apparatus you want to start with, jump right in to the Intro class for that apparatus.
-If you’re not sure, start with Aerial Silks or Sling via our Introduction to Soft Apparatus class.
+Monarca in Flight offers introductory classes in hard and soft apparatus.
+Soft apparatus (silk and sling) are made of fabric.
+Hard apparatus (lyra and trapeze) are made of metal.
+If you’re pretty sure you know which apparatus you want to start with, jump right in to the Intro class of your choosing.
+If you’re not sure, start with Aerial Silks and Sling via our Introduction to Soft Apparatus class.

 Once you’ve gotten the Introduction under your belt, you’ll want to get right into the Beginner program to start building skills and conditioning.
 From there, you can progress on your apparatus of choice and branch out into other apparatus as well.